gsbs/cocoon/about.md

 <img class="profile-picture" src="{{site.baseurl}}/{{site.profile-picture}}">

 Hi!
-I am a junior year student of B.E.
-Computer Science at Birla Institute of Technology and Science, Pilani.
+I am a 5th year Potions student at Hogwarts School of Witchcraft and Wizardry.

-This is a jekyll based blog emplate.
+This is a jekyll based blog template.
 The source code is available on [GitHub](https://github.com/pro-panda/cocoon).

 ## Research Interest